 If you're looking to set up your own home security system, the Nest Secure may seem very tempting because of its brand name.
 This kit includes everything you need, and you don't need to be a seasoned tech-tinkerer to set it up in your home.
-However, the Nest Secure also costs $400, much more than rival security systems offered by Abode and SimpliSafe that are just as effective as Nest's.
+However, the Nest Secure also costs $400, much more than the best DIY home security systems offered by Abode and SimpliSafe, which are just as effective as Nest's.

 The Nest Secure is a five-piece security kit.
 Its main component is the Nest Guard, a matte-white hockey puck with a 12-digit, illuminated keypad.
 While the device looks like an essential-oil diffuser, I found that it blended into my décor.

 Inside the Guard are motion and proximity sensors as well as 802.11n Wi-Fi and Bluetooth wireless radios, a rechargeable backup battery with up to 12 hours of power, and an 85-decibel siren.
 There's also a cellular radio inside so that Guard will continue to monitor your home — and send you alerts — even when the power is out.

 The kit also comes paired with two Nest Detect door and window sensors that double as motion sensors.
 They work with all types of windows and doors, including sliding doors and French doors, and can also be placed in the corner of a room.